‘The Young And The Restless’ Spoilers For The Week Of September 16: Billy Fights His Demons

 Later, Michael (Christian LeBlanc) accuses Adam.
 The accusations likely have something to do with Victor’s death, but it is also possible it could be about the bombshell Adam dropped about Fenmore (Zack Tinker).

 Finally, after helping Billy with his internal struggle, Victoria (Amelia Heinle) is taken off guard when she learns the terrible news about Victor.
-Vicky begs her mother, Nikki (Melody Thomas Scott) to tell her it isn’t true.
+Vicky begs her mother, Nikki (Melody Thomas Scott), to tell her it isn’t true.
 Ultimately, Nikki wants Paul’s (Doug Davidson) help in the wake of her husband’s demise.

 After Victor’s death, Nick (Joshua Morrow) surprises Phyllis (Michelle Stafford).
 However, they share Summer (Hunter King), and she’s struggling after losing her grandpa.
 Ultimately, before the week is over, Phyllis puts out a warning.